 - Look for a mower fitted with a well known engine brand.
 Briggs & Stratton, Honda, and Kawasaki are the best ones.

 What features matter most

 - Handling – depending on your lawn, you would have to choose between a front drive, rear drive and a zero turn handle.
 Rear drives are better for hilly terrains and for bagging.

 - Speed – Look for variable speeds and a good top speed if you have a large expanse of lawn and want to get the job done fast.

 - Cutting width – larger the lawn, look for a greater cutting width.
 Of course, if you have a narrow gate, that also has to be taken into consideration.

 - Additional features – what more do you want your mower to do like mulching, bagging etc. or if you want to increase the efficiency of your mower, like tire chains to increase traction.

-- Engine matters – Cooling lubricating oil system should have an oil filter.
+- Engine matters – The cooling lubricating oil system should have an oil filter.
 Twin cylinder engine is more powerful than a single engine system for a larger lawn.

-- Maintenance and service – A vendor who can assure these is always a better choice.
+- Maintenance and service – A vendor who can assure there is always a better choice.